httpwg/http-extensions/draft-ietf-httpbis-retrofit.md

 SF-ETag: "abcdef"; w=?1
 ~~~

-If-None-Match's field value can be mapped into the SF-INM Structured Field, which is a List of the structure described above.
+If-None-Match's field value can be mapped into the SF-If-None-Match Structured Field, which is a List of the structure described above.
 When a field value contains "*", it is represented as a Token.

 Likewise, If-Match's field value can be mapped into the SF-If-Match Structured Field in the same manner.